The Hymns and Carols of Christmas

 From East To West

-Source: George Radcliffe Woodward, ed., Songs of Syon (London: Schott & Co., Third Edition, 1908), # 21
+Also found in George Radcliffe Woodward, ed., Songs of Syon (London: Schott & Co., Third Edition, 1908), # 21

 To earth’s remotest boundaries,

-The virgin born today we sing,
+b The Virgin-born to-day we sing,

-The Son of Mary, Christ the King.
+c The Son of Mary, Christ the King.

-2. Blest Author of this earthly frame,
+2. d Blest Author of this earthly frame,

-To take a servant’s form he came,
+e To take a servant's form He came,

-That, liberating flesh by flesh,
+f That liberating flesh by flesh, 7

-Whom He had made might live afresh.
+g Whom He had made might live afresh.

-3. In that chaste parent’s holy womb,
+3. h In that chaste parent's holy womb 9

-Celestial grace hath found its home:
+Celestial grace hath found its home :

-And she, as earthly bride unknown,
+i And she, as earthly bride unknown,

-Yet call that Offspring blest her own.
+Yet calls that Offspring blest her own.

-4. The mansion of the modest breast
+4. k The mansion of the modest breast

-Becomes a shrine where God shall rest:
+Becomes a shrine where God shall rest :

-The pure and undefiled one
+l The pure and undefiled one

-Conceived in her womb the Son.1
+Conceived in her womb The Son.1

-Whom Gabriel had told afore:2
+Whom Gabriel's voice had told afore :2

-Whom, in his Mother yet concealed,
+Whom, in His Mother yet conceal'd,

-The Infant Baptist had revealed.
+n The Infant Baptist had reveal'd.

 The cradle did He not abhor:

-By milk in infant portion fed,
+By milk in infant portions fed,

-Who gives ev'n fowls their daily bread.3
+p Who gives e'en fowls their daily bread.3

-7. The heavenly chorus fill'd the sky,
+7. q The Heavenly chorus fill'd the sky,

 The Angels sang to God on high,

-What time to shepherds, watching lone
+What time to shepherds, watching lone,

-They made creation’s Shepherd known.
+r They made Creation's Shepherd known.

-8. For that4 thine Advent glory be,
+8. For that4 Thine Advent glory be,

-O Jesu, Virgin-born, to Thee;
+O Jesu, Virgin-born, to Thee !

-With Father and with Holy Ghost,
+With Father, and with Holy Ghost,

-From men and from the heav'nly host.
+From men and from the Heav'nly Host.
 Amen.

 Notes: